Thanks for your contribution.

 PHASE 1: Stakeholder Engagement

-The draft Reconciliation Action Plan, and accompanying artwork, has been developed in collaboration with First Nations community members, key stakeholders and other community partners.
+The Draft Reconciliation Action Plan, and accompanying artwork, was developed in collaboration with First Nations community members, key stakeholders and other community partners.

 • Timeline item 2 - complete